GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 Endpoints are interfaces used to pass packetized data blocks (messages) to another federate.
 Message federates interact with the federation by defining an endpoint that acts as their address to send and receive messages.
 Message federates are typically sending and receiving measurements, control signals, commands, and other signal data with HELICS acting as a perfect communication system (infinite bandwidth, no latency, guaranteed delivery).

 In the figure below, Federate A and B are message federates with endpoints epA and epB.
 They do not have a fixed communication pathway; they have unique addresses (endpoints) to which messages can be sent.
-An endpoint can send data to any other endpoint in the system -- it just needs the "address" (endpoint handle).
+An endpoint can send data to any other endpoint in the system -- it just needs the "address" (endpoint interface).

 ![](https://github.com/GMLC-TDC/helics_doc_resources/raw/main/user_guide/ep_connection.png)

 Endpoints can have a `"type"` which is a user defined string.
 HELICS currently does not recognize any predefined types.
 The data consists of raw binary data and optionally a send time.
-Messages are delivered first by time order, then federate id number, then handle id, then by order of arrival.
+Messages are delivered first by time order, then federate ID number, then interface ID, then by order of arrival.

 Unlike HELICS values which are persistent (meaning they are continuously available throughout the co-simulation), HELICS messages are only readable once when collected from an endpoint.
 Once that collection is made, the message only exists within the memory of the collecting message federate.
 If another message federate needs the information, a new message must be created and sent to the appropriate endpoint.